Brodha V: Career

+2008-2012: Early beginnings and Machas with Attitude

 Brodha V's initial recognition came from active participation in "text battles" on Orkut, a social media network operated by Google.
-In 2008 Speed Ice and D'Brassic, two Delhi-based rappers, started a forum on Orkut called Insignia Rap Combat which helped found an online space for hip-hop artists to write rap battles.
+In 2008, Speed Ice and D'Brassic, two Delhi-based rappers, started a forum on Orkut called Insignia Rap Combat which helped found an online space for hip-hop artists to write rap battles.
 After using "Battle Communities" on Orkut to gain recognition and develop a personal style, Brodha V moved on to composing his own songs.

-In 2008 he founded Machas With Attitude (MWA) with Smokey the Ghost and Big Nikk.
-They collaborated with Raghu Dixit and performed the rap portions in the song "Dheaon Dheaon" from the movie Mujhse Fraaandship Karoge.
-In 2013 the trio won the Radio City Freedom Award and met Vishal Dadlani, who offered to have them work on the film Chennai Express.
+In 2008, he founded Machas With Attitude (MWA) with Smokey the Ghost and Big Nikk.
+They collaborated with Raghu Dixit and performed the song "Dheaon Dheaon" from the movie Mujhse Fraaandship Karoge.
+As a solo artist, Brodha V released his first mixtape, Death Punch, in 2011, for a limited audience.
+In 2012, his next single, "On My Own", was praised for its lyrical complexity and innate Indian quality.
+Gaining recognition, he released the singles "Aathma Raama" and "After Party" in 2012 and 2013 respectively.

+2013-2015: Signing with Sony Music India and disbandment of Machas with Attitude

+In 2013, Machas with Attitude won the Radio City Freedom Award and met Vishal Dadlani, who offered to have them work on the film Chennai Express.
 This collaboration led them to compose the track "Ready Steady Po" for the film, which brought them further recognition in the music industry.
 The trio disbanded in 2013 to pursue independent careers.

-As a solo artist, Brodha V released his first mix tape, Death Punch, in 2011 for a limited audience.
-In 2012 his next single, "On My Own", was praised for its lyrical complexity and innate Indian quality.
-Gaining recognition, he released the singles "Aathma Raama" and "After Party" in 2012 and 2013 respectively.
-In 2013 Brodha V signed with Sony Music India.
+In 2013, Brodha V signed with Sony Music India.
 He next released his single "Aigiri Nandini".
-In 2015 he walked out on his contract with Sony Music, citing creative differences.
+In 2015, he walked out on his contract with Sony Music, citing creative differences.

-As a solo artist, Brodha V has worked with Anirudh Ravichander ("Why This Kolaveri Di" music director) for the song "Shake That," used in the score for Kaaki Sattai.
+With the intention of promoting hip-hop in India, Brodha V organized the first Indian rap cypher in Bangalore in 2014.
+Subsequent versions of the event were organized in Delhi and Mumbai, with upcoming rappers like DIVINE and Rawal participating in the cyphers.
+As a solo artist, Brodha V worked with Anirudh Ravichander ("Why This Kolaveri Di" music director) for the song "Shake That," used in the score for Kaaki Sattai.

 Brodha V produced music for and rapped in "Anu Aunty – The Engineering Anthem", along with author, film maker and entrepreneur Varun Agarwal and stand-up comedians Sanjay Manaktala and Sumukhi Suresh, which parodied Iggy Azalea's "Fancy" and went viral on social media.
-With the intention of promoting hip-hop in India, Brodha V organized the first Indian rap cypher in Bangalore in 2014.
-Subsequent versions of the event were organized in Delhi and Mumbai.
-A rapper who changed the face of the Indian music scene, Brodha V has also been the inspiration for several prominent rappers to take up rap as a career, including DIVINE.
-In 2015 he collaborated with singer Benny Dayal to release the single "Round Round", which was listed as a top 10 track on Saavn.
+A rapper who changed the face of the Indian music scene, Brodha V was also the inspiration for several prominent rappers to take up rap as a career, including DIVINE.
+In 2015, he collaborated with singer Benny Dayal to release the single "Round Round", which was listed as a top 10 track on Saavn.
 He has also produced music for jingles and anthems.